EdgeTX/edgetx-user-manual/color-radios/model-settings/telemetry/README.md

 ### **Sensors**

-All prevously configured sensors are listed here.
+All previously configured sensors are listed here.
 Sensors that are highlighted have received data since the model was loaded or the telemetry values were reset.
 A small circle icon will flash to the left of the sensor value when it has received a data update.
 Sensor values in black designate the sensors that are receiving regular updates.
 Sensor values that are red are no longer receiving regular updates.
 See [Recognized Sensors](../../../bw-radios/model-select/telemetry/common-telemetry-sensors.md) for a list of commonly used sensors in EdgeTX.

 The following options are listed under the sensor list.

-* **Discover New:** When selected, it will look for new sensors on the model and automatically configure them.&#x20;
+* **Discover New:** When selected, it will look for new sensors on the model and automatically configure them.
-* **Add New:** When selected, it will create a new blank sensor for that must be configured manually.&#x20;
+* **Add New:** When selected, it will create a new blank sensor for that must be configured manually.
-* **Delete All:** This option will delete all prevously configured sensors. _**Note**_: _This button will not be visible if there are no sensors configured._
+* **Delete All:** This option will delete all previously configured sensors. _**Note**_: _This button will not be visible if there are no sensors configured._
-* **Show instance ID:**
+* **Show instance ID:** When enabled, each sensor's instance ID number is shown alongside it in the sensor list - useful for telling apart multiple sensors of the same type.
-* **Ignore Instances:** This options prevents mutltiple sensors from reporting the same telemetry data.
+* **Ignore Instances:** This options prevents multiple sensors from reporting the same telemetry data.

-If you select a specific sensor, you will get the following options:&#x20;
+If you select a specific sensor, you will get the following options:

 * **Edit**: Allows you to edit the sensor's configuration options.
 * **Copy**: Creates a copy of that sensor.